 Passion flower helps to calm nerves and muscles and is a good treatment for those whose anxiety is mild or moderate.

 Valerian is able to reduce anxiety as demonstrated in a few studies but results of studies have not been consistent.

 Hops helps relax and induces sleep.
 Hops is a good option for nighttime use since it causes sleepiness.

 Kava is from the South Pacific islands and is a good nerve and muscle relaxer.
 Anti-anxiety effects usually noticed within a couple of hours.
 Kava is good for stress relief and also social anxiety.
 Kava should not be used more than three times a week and a full week off needs to be taken after every two weeks of use.
 Kava is not recommended for children or teenagers, only for adults who do not have liver problems or taking medicines that harm the liver.

-Fish Oils help stabilize mood, takes several days of high doses to have an effect
+Fish Oils help stabilize mood.
+It takes several days of high doses to have an effect on mood.

 St. John's Wort in low doses works within days.
 High doses of St-Johns wort can cause restlessness.